Roasted Duck

 Let the duck rest for 15 minutes before cutting it up.

-I serve the meat with roasted potatoes and carrots.
+I serve the meat with a salad, roasted potatoes, and carrots.

 Pour on some orange sauce.

-I hope you enjoyed this roasted duck recipe.
+I hope you enjoyed this slow roasted duck recipe.

 Other recipes to serve for Sunday dinner